 Liquid Propane Powered Garage Heaters

 These are freestanding heaters that require a propane tank.
 The heater will not need to connect to a gas line, so they are convenient portable heaters.
+Propane garage heaters are a cheaper, cleaner alternative to oil.
 The only negative to it is that they can produce carbon monoxide are not recommended to use at night.

 Garage heaters that use natural gas are ideal if you already have a gas line installed for other heating purposes like your furnace or oven.
 This way, you can have a professional extend the line to the garage.
 Natural gas heaters require direct venting to the outside to make it safe for you to work without risk of suffocation.
 If you are the DIY kind of guy, here’s a little help to do it correctly.
 Choose a natural gas heater with the highest BTU rating you can afford.

 These are still a great option if your power rates are affordable.
+Electric garage heaters, if left on all the time, are a fast way to rack up an expensive electric bill.
 They come in three types including panel, convection, and infrared heaters.
 You must have an electric outlet in your garage since they work by converting electricity into heat.

 Infrared Heaters/ Radiant Heaters